mastry/simple-blockchain/README.md

 If there is no block with the specified height, the endpoint returns 404.

 ### /block
 This endpoint adds a new block to the blockchain.
 It's an HTTP POST method that expects the block body to be in the body of the POST.
-You can clal it with curl like this:
+You can call it with curl like this:

 ```bash
 curl -d "block body goes here" -X POST http://localhost:8000/block